wsmd/osascript-tag/README.md

      - `e` Redirect script errors to stderr (default)
      - `o` Redirect script errors to stdout.
    - `parse?: boolean` - A boolean indicating whether the standard output of the script is parsed for consumption in JavaScript.
 This uses `JSON.parse` under the hood. **Note that setting this option to true, will automatically set the `flags` option to `"se"`**.
 Defaults to `false`.
-   - `args?: any[]` - An array of arguments to be passed to the script.
+   - `argv?: any[]` - An array of arguments to be passed to the script.
 This array will be available in the JXA script text as a global variable `argv`.
 Please note that all values will be serialized to strings.

 ##### Returns